spences10/spences10/README.md

 # Hello World

-Hi I'm Scott
+Hi I'm Scott!

-I write in my [blog]
+I write in my [blog].

-I make [videos] and I [talk] at places that want me to talk about the jamstack
+I make [videos] and I [talk] at places that want me to talk about the jamstack.

 I like working with MDX and Svelte.